 To determine a student's eligibility for the grant, the Department of Education uses a standard formula, revised and approved every year by Congress, to evaluate the information reported on the application for a Pell Grant.
 The formula calculates an Expected Family Contribution (EFC).
 The Student Aid Report contains this number and will tell whether a student is eligible for a Pell Grant.
 Awards for the academic year will depend on program funding.
 How much a student actually gets will depend on the Expected Family Contribution, the cost of education at East Central, whether a student is a full-time or part-time student, and how long a student will be enrolled in the academic year.
-One to four weeks after submitting the Free Application for Federal Student Aid, a student will be sent the Student Aid Report (SAR) by the Central Processing System.
+Within 3-5 business days after submitting the Free Application for Federal Student Aid, a student will be sent the Student Aid Report (SAR) by the Central Processing System.
 Once the Student Aid Report is received from the student or electronically, the Financial Aid Office will then be able to determine a student's eligibility and the amount of the Pell Grant.
 A Pell Grant is classified as gift aid; therefore, it does not have to be repaid.

-STATE OF MISSISSIPPI TUITION GRANTS - The State of Mississippi established the following grant programs in 1995 for eligible Mississippi residents: The Mississippi Resident Tuition Assistance Grant (MTAG) and the Mississippi Eminent Scholars Grant (MESG).
+STATE OF MISSISSIPPI TUITION GRANTS - All Mississippi Tuition Grants and scholarships can be reviewed at msfinanicalaid.org.
+The State of Mississippi established the following grant programs in 1995 for eligible Mississippi residents: The Mississippi Resident Tuition Assistance Grant (MTAG) and the Mississippi Eminent Scholars Grant (MESG).
+The FAITH Scholarship was created by the Mississippi Legislature in 2022 - the Representative Bill Kinkade Fostering Access & Inspiring True Hope (FAITH) Scholarship awards scholarships up to full cost of attendance for current and former foster youth to attend college in Mississippi.
 Online applications which must be completed and submitted by September 15, or the deadline established each year by the Institutions of Higher Learning, are required to apply for these grants.
 The HELP Grant program was added in 1999 for students based on financial need and other requirements.
 The HELP online application must be completed and submitted by March 31.